maetshju/Phonetics.jl/docs/src/phon_spectrogram.md

 phonspec(s, fs, style=:narrowband)
 ```

-And, the pre-emphasis can be disabled by passing in a value of 0 for the `pre_emph` argument:
+And, the pre-emphasis can be disabled by passing in a value of 0 for the `pre_emph` argument.
+Pre-emphasis will boost the prevalence of the higher frequencies in comparison to the lower frequencies.

 ```@example
 using Phonetics # hide